locationtech/geomesa/docs/tutorials/shallow-join.rst

 Aggregating by Key
 ------------------

-To begin aggregating we first send our new Simple Feature Type to each of the executors so that they are able to create and serialize Simple Features of that type.
+To begin aggregating we first send our new Simple Feature Type to each of the executors so that they can create and serialize Simple Features of that type.

 .. code-block:: scala